Skills for Rewilding

 Callum – Deer and Estate Management trainee

-I was working indoors as a painter and decorator and I felt like I wasn’t in the right place and wanted to work outdoors.
-So far in the traineeship I have had the unique opportunity to work with the Trees for Life deer manager who has around 30 years of experience.
-A normal day for me would be working directly with the deer management team learning hands on skills in deer stalking and estate management.
-I am working towards the Deer Stalking Certificate 1 as well as completing a chainsaw qualification.
-These qualifications along with the practical skills I’m gaining will help me go forward and obtain a career in this sector.
+Before the traineeship, I was working as a painter and decorator.
+I felt like I wasn’t in the right place and wanted to work outdoors.
+During the traineeship, I had the unique opportunity to work with the Trees for Life deer manager who has 30 years of experience.
+A normal day for me would be working directly with the deer management team learning hands-on skills in deer stalking and management.
+I’m now working on an estate in Sutherland, where I have brought much of what I learned at Dundreggan.

 Georgie – Forestry and Land Management trainee

 Prior to joining Trees for Life I was working in the commercial forestry sector, but felt I wanted more of an ecological focus in my work.
-The traineeship has provided me with the opportunity to develop my knowledge and understanding of native woodland restoration and management.
-I am helping to develop new planting schemes and manage woodlands in a way that prioritises ecosystem functions and delivers a wide range of benefits to both the environment and people.
-Working with Trees for Life has allowed me to make a significant change in my career direction and to gain incredibly valuable experience.
+The traineeship provided me with the opportunity to develop my knowledge and understanding of native woodland restoration and management.
+I helped to develop new planting schemes and managed woodlands in a way that prioritises ecosystem functions and delivers a wide range of benefits to both the environment and people.

 Nick – Tree Nursery and Horticulture trainee

-Before moving to the highlands I was working in Devon and volunteering with a tree planting charity.
-I studied History and cultural studies at University and since graduating in 2008 I have done a variety of jobs.
+Before moving to the Highlands I was working in Devon and volunteering with a tree planting charity.
+I studied history and cultural studies at university, and since graduating in 2008 I have done a variety of jobs.
 I developed an interest in horticulture and began volunteering and learning new skills.
-I found this work enjoyable and rewarding and I feel very lucky to be gaining professional training in a specialist tree nursery.
-The traineeship will provide me with skills and a diverse range of experiences that will be of benefit in future employment.
+I found this work enjoyable and rewarding and I felt very lucky to gain professional training at Dundreggan’s specialist nursery.

 Rhona – Community Engagement trainee